Erklärung zur digitalen Barrierefreiheit

 Scope of This Statement

 This accessibility statement applies to the website published under the domain www.violence-prevention-network.com and all associated subpages and subdomains (e.g., blog.domain.de, app.domain.de), provided they are attributable to the same provider.
-Attribution is generally established via a shared legal notice or contractual and technical responsibility of the same organisation.

 Responsible entity: